saleh99er/WailMail/README.md

 Why did you do Wail mail this way?
     * To be honest, this project was thrown together and I'd appreciate feedback/questions on how I put it together.
 I wanted to make something somewhat beginner friendly where anyone comfortable with Python and multithreading could understand how it works.

+What state is stored in WailMail?

+    * Any rules set by the user are only persistent for that session, power cycling or terminating the program can cause the previous session rules to be lost.
+Audio files in `static/audio` will not be affected.
+Refreshing the webpage does not cause the rule state to be reset.

 ## Roadmap

 Other features not supported yet but under consideration are present on the Github issues page [here](https://github.com/saleh99er/WailMail/issues).
 By cloning the repository you can pull new changes and enjoy the new features without repeating the setup.